LeGalzor/Wix_fed_exposure/README.md

 ### Task 1 - Image Actions
 Each image has three buttons that appear on mouse hover.
 You need to make them work.
-1. Delete: clicking the delete button should remove the image from the display.
+1. Clone: clicking the clone button should duplicate the image.
-2. Rotate: each click should rotate the image by 90 degrees.
+2. Flip: clicking the flip button should flip the image (like a mirror).

 #### Bonus:
 3. Expand: clicking an image should display this image in a larger view.

 ### Task 2 - Gallery Actions
-1. Responsive:  the gallery adjusts the size of each image so that all the images will fit into the screen without margins.
-However, when the window is resized, the images are not fitted so well.
-Make sure the images are always adjusted to the window width.
+1. Favorites: add functionality which enables the user to select their favorite images.
+   * should be persistent - refreshing or closing the site will not reset the favorites
+   * provide UI for viewing all the favorites
 2. Infinite Scroll: currently the gallery displays only 100 images. *Create* a mechanism that loads more images from flickr when the user is scrolling past the last image.
 BONUS - implement the infinite scroll mechanism by yourself (no npm package).

 #### Bonus: